SGC Card Grading Review – Is It Better Than PSA?

 A step down from the Pristine, is the 10 Gem Mint (abbreviated GM on the label).

-According to SGC, there is a minor off-centering allowance (and a small print spot allowance) as compared to a Pristine 10.
+According to SGC, a Pristine 10 has a minor off-centering allowance (and a small print spot allowance).

 55/45 or better centering, sharp focus, four sharp corners*, free of stains, no breaks in surface gloss, no print or refractor lines, and no visible wear.
 A slight print spot visible under close scrutiny is allowable if it does not detract from the aesthetics of the card.